 The EOS.IO platform can be used to create decentralized apps in several industries.
-It is designed to make it easy for businesses and individuals to dApps similar to web applications.
+It is designed to make it easy for businesses and individuals to dApps similar to web or web3 applications.

 Firstly, one could make an app to track the movement of cargo and other shipments to bring transparency and accountability.
 So, there are supply chain solutions that EOS can offer.